reid-sutherland/Boombox/README.md

 ## In-game usage

-**IMPORTANT:** During a game, go to Settings -> Server-Specific and bind the Boombox keys to the suggested keys.
+**IMPORTANT:** Be sure to bind the server-specific Boombox keys to use it properly.
 ![Server-specific settings](./keybind-settings.png)

 The Boombox appears to be a larger-than-usual guard radio.
 By default it spawns in the SCP-914 room, but this can be changed via config.

+Uses:
-Use the Boombox like you would any normal radio.
-Turning it ON should begin to play the first song in the first playlist.
+- Use the Boombox like you would any normal radio.
+- Turning it ON should begin to play the first song in the first playlist.
 Turning it OFF will pause the playback.
-Change the radio frequency/range to change playlists, the config has a different playlist option for each range.
+- Change the radio frequency/range to change playlists, the config has a different playlist option for each range.
-Using the server-specific settings mentioned above, while holding a Boombox that is ON, press the Change Song key to cycle to the next song in the current playlist.
+- Press the Change Song key to cycle to the next song in the current playlist.
-Finally, you can press the Shuffle Song key to switch to a random song in the entire set of playlists/songs.
+- Press the Shuffle Song key to switch to a random song in the entire set of playlists/songs.

 ## Installation / Depedencies